 This rich history tracks the dynamic growth of the city and the region.
 While keeping faith with its original mission—to provide an important resource for students from Illinois—today Northeastern attracts students from all over the world and is poised to become a model of regional public education with a truly global mission.
 Northeastern’s learning environment is enriched though the community’s ethnic, cultural, age, and language diversity.
 Throughout our history the University has maintained, fostered, and celebrated its commitment to diversity.

-Today, Northeastern offers its 10,000 students more than seventy undergraduate and graduate programs in the arts, sciences, education, and business.
+Today, Northeastern offers its 10,000 students more than 70 undergraduate and graduate programs in the arts, sciences, education, and business.
 Faculty encourage students to integrate classroom instruction with field-based learning, research, and service locally and around the globe.

 Northeastern's Historical Timeline